xupei0610/ComputerGraphics-HW/hw4/README.md

 #### Diffuse/Normal/Specular/Displacement/Parallel Mapping

 Diffuse, normal and specular mappings are used for every object rendering.
 Walls and floors are rendered using parallel mapping.
 Keys and doors are rendered using displacement mapping.
 UV mapping are generated using blender.

+All textures used are high-quality.
+Try higher resolution!

  <img src="./doc/fire_key.png" />